olivier-m/django-facets/README.rst

       'facets.processors.css.CssUrlsProcessor',
   )

 These handlers are called during static files collect and/or while compiling some files.
+Order does not matter.

 See handlers_ section.